 To avoid mental health problems, a person should practice a healthy lifestyle.
 Students who practice a healthy lifestyle such as more frequent physical activity and regular social rhythm are related to improvements in mental health over one year (Velten et al., 2014).
 Zafirah et al. (2016) recorded that most Malay medical students had significant psychological distress such as anxiety, depression, and stress, which were associated with their lifestyle.
 Students have to practice a good lifestyle for them to equip themselves to be safe.
 It is also reported that male students have better physical activity, and exercise compared to female students.
-Moreover, students, these days use their phones most of the time, and it is found that there is a significant positive relationship between dependence on mobile phone might as well affect students' academic achievement.
+Moreover, students, these days use their phones most of the time, and it is found that there is a significant positive relationship between dependence on mobile phones with mental health.
+An unhealthy lifestyle such as spending too much time on a mobile phone might as well affect students' academic achievement.
 Reduction of mobile phone dependency is possible and needed among college students to prevent their future depression and anxiety.